nodejs/node-eps/xxx-uv_link_t.md

     high-performant way using very narrow interfaces.

 Given that [`uv_link_t`][0] depends only on [libuv][1], it is very easy to envision how it will be used in Node.js addons.
-Even core modules will could be reimplemented on a user level without a need to patch the core itself.
+Even core modules could be reimplemented on a user level without a need to patch the core itself.

 Additionally, with the `uv_link_observer_t` (which is a part of [`uv_link_t`][0]